-- Graduates enter careers such as teacher, interpreter, sign language teacher, deaf services specialist, vocational rehabilitation counselor, disability service coordinator, community advocate, parent educator, job placement specialist, telecommunications specialist, and independent living counselor.
+- Graduates enter professions such as teacher, sign language interpreter, deaf services specialist, vocational rehabilitation counselor, disability service coordinator, community advocate, parent educator, job placement specialist, telecommunications specialist, and independent living counselor.

 - Graduates are commonly employed with public schools, interpreting agencies, federal government, and human services organizations.

-- Graduates are positioned to pursue graduate study in education, counseling, communication sciences and disorders, vocational rehabilitation, interpreting, and more at nationally recognized institutions such as Gallaudet University, McDaniel College, Vanderbilt University, and Northeastern University.
+- Graduates are positioned to pursue graduate study in education, counseling, communication sciences and disorders, vocational rehabilitation, interpreting, linguistics, and more at nationally recognized institutions.

 The Student Experience

-- Students are offered extensive field and internship experiences in educational settings, government agencies, and health-related and nonprofit organizations.
+- Students are offered extensive field and internship experiences in educational settings, government and community agencies, and health-related and nonprofit organizations.

 - Students collaborate with faculty, staff, and doctoral students on research studies and projects.

-- Students are invited to apply for designated, named scholarships specific to the major.
+- Students are encouraged to apply for designated, named scholarships specific to the major.

 - Student actively participate in conferences, volunteer placements, professional development, and other networking opportunities.

 Accolades & Accomplishments

-- More than 90 percent of program graduates obtain employment as teachers within and outside of N.C.
+- More than 90 percent of education graduates obtain employment as teachers within and outside of N.C.

-- 39 additional states within the U.S. accept N.C. teaching licensure.
+- 40 states within the U.S. accept N.C. teaching licensure

 Accreditations & Affiliations